Updated: Aug 6

 As Adyashanti once said, sooner or later we wake up out of our awakening so that we don’t even hold onto our own ideas about what has happened to us or what that means, all so that we don’t become broken records regurgitating endlessly the language of

 Nobody has the right teaching

 Nobody has the right teaching.
 Good teachers merely act as guides to greater clarity.
-In a recent blog, I expounded on this idea of never claiming that one is enlightened, and instead focusing on awakening as a spectrum, where we each carry a different degree to clarity and freedom from ego along that spectrum.
+In a recent blog, I expounded on this idea of never claiming that one is enlightened, and instead focusing on awakening as a spectrum, where we each carry a different degree of clarity and freedom from ego along the spectrum.
 Check it out here.
 If you resonated with it, you may find yourself “done” with any teachers who do not acknowledge that clarity exists on a spectrum and that there is no static fixed state called enlightenment or even liberation.
 I mean…come on…nonduality prides itself on the insight that nothing in reality is fixed.

 We can’t push people into becoming interested in these subjects.
 That would be just more proselytizing and bible thumping.
 Haven’t we had enough of that?
 And yet it can feel like wanting to scream from the top of a mountain, “Hey, all humanity, you don’t have to suffer anymore, we now have inquiry.”